 Potassium iodide (KI) works only to prevent the uptake of radioactive iodine into the thyroid gland.
 It is not a general radioprotective agent.

 The FDA guidance prioritizes groups based on age, which is the primary factor for determining risk for radioiodine-induced thyroid cancer.
 Those at highest risk are infants and children, as well as pregnant and nursing females because of the potential for KI to suppress thyroid function in the developing fetus and the newborn.
 The recommendation is to treat them at the lowest threshold (with respect to predicted radioactive dose to the thyroid).
 Anyone over 18 years old and up to 40 years old should be treated at a slightly higher threshold.
 Finally, anyone over 40 years old should be treated with KI only if the predicted exposure is high enough to destroy the thyroid and induce lifelong hypothyroidism (thyroid deficiency).

-Only KI products that are FDA-approved may be marketed legally in the United States.
-As of October 2016, these KI products are FDA-approved and are available without a prescription:
+Only KI products that are FDA-approved may be legally marketed in the United States.
+As of March 2022, these KI products are FDA-approved and are available without a prescription:

 - iOSAT tablets, 130mg, from Anbex, Inc.